 Welcome to the Biophysical and Bioinorganic Chemistry group page!
-Our basic, frontline research in natural photosynthesis has served as inspiration and guidelines for research in artificial photosynthesis since many years.
+Our basic, frontline research in natural photosynthesis and hydrogenases has served as inspiration and guideline for research in artificial photosynthesis since many years.

 Electron transfer proteins in heterocystous cyanobacteria, with focus on photosynthetic membrane proteins and hydrogenases.

 We are focused in studying photosynthetic light reactions, in particular the water oxidation and proton coupled electron transfer in photosystem II

 The research in Messingers group concentrates on the mechanism of water-oxidation in photosynthesis and artificial systems.